ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

   12. Use the /mc colony requestsystem-reset [command](../../source/systems/command).
   13. Repair their work hut.
 Some workers will stop working if required elements are not present.
 Only the [Builder](../../source/workers/builder) can place beds, crafting tables, furnaces, chests, [racks](../../source/items/rack), and [compost barrels](../../source/items/compostbarrel).
 If you broke any of those, create a repair build order for the building.
   14. Fire worker, wait a few minutes, then hire a different worker (you will lose advantage of the experience the first worker had accumulated at this career).

+## Upgrading to a newer Minecraft version
+Minecolonies is _not_ compatible in between major Minecraft versions.
+Upgrading a 1.16.5 modded world with Minecolonies to 1.18.1 won't work and is not supported at all.

+This is because mods tend to make breaking changes in between major Minecraft versions.

+An example to what can happen when you try to upgrade a world between major versions, to illustrate why it is a bad idea:
+  1. Shingles and timber frames got moved to Domum Ornamentum.
+Therefore, shingle and timber frame blocks will be gone from the world during the upgrade.
+  2. There is a bug that prevents modded block entities from retaining their data, which would mean that any hut block would lose the building they are connected to, and any Domum Ornamentum block would fall back to their standard textures, or simply be removed.